![]() |

 See also: New or Renewed Covenant?

 Isaiah 6:1; 2; 3-4; 5; 6-7; 8-9; 10; Dt 32:15; Psa 69:8-10; 13; Jn 1:11; 2:13; 14; 15; 16; 17-18; 19-20; 21-22; 12:37-38; 39; 40; 41; 15:22-23; 24-25; Mk 7:6; 7-8; Isa 29:13; 14; 23; 24; The Pharisees and teachers of the law felt secure in their traditions and sacred rituals.
-Miraculous works of the Spirit of Holiness in Messiah Yeshua, did not turn their hearts to faith in Yehawah.
+Miraculous works of the Spirit of Holiness in Messiah Yeshua, did not turn their hearts to faith in Yehwah.
 Or motivate repentance from their sinful disbelief.
 Messiah Yeshua was despised and rejected by His Covenant people.

 Isaiah 53:4; Zep 3:17; 18; 19; 20; Mt 23:37-38; 26:63; 64; 65-66; Heb 3:12-13; 14; 15;4:1; 2; 6; 11; 12; 13; 14; 15; 16; Messiah Yeshua was

 [Nasa = bearing or suffering] and grieved when he saw their hearts turn away from the promise of salvation.
 The deceitfulness of sin and the spirit of Satan veiled their hearts.
-Even the high priest condemned Yeshua for saying He is the promised Son of Yehawah EL elyon the Most High.
+Even the high priest condemned Yeshua for saying He is the promised Son of Yehwah EL elyon the Most High.

 Isaiah 53:5; Acts 2:22; 23; 24; Heb 10:29; The Pharisees and teachers of the law, convinced the people, that Messiah Yeshua was a false prophet and deserved death.
-The people treated Yeshua as a profane thing that is rejected by Yehawah.
+The people treated Yeshua as a profane thing that is rejected by Yehwah.
 But, He was pierced "because of" our lawlessness, crushed "because of" our injustice.
 Peter correctly understood that Messiah unjustly suffered crucifixion by the hands of wicked and lawless mankind.

 See also: BORN AGAiN ? and